Santosasantos/360-Assessment/README.md

 **360-Assessment**

-A comprehensive Employee Performance Management System designed to facilitate 360-degree feedback.
+This is basically a module of Employee Performance Management System which designed to facilitate 360-degree feedback assessment.
 This app enables multi-source feedback collection, analysis, and visualization to support employee development and performance evaluation.
 It features a user-friendly interface, integration with popular UI kits, and dynamic data representation using ApexCharts.

 Key Features:
 - 360-degree feedback collection